garrettgman/garrettgman.github.io/foundations.md

 This book will teach you the method of data science.
 You will learn how to use data to make scientific discoveries, and to justify those discoveries once they are made.
 Along the way, you will learn how to visualize data, build models, and make predictions.

-This chapter will describe the problems that data scientists attempt to solve, as well as the method that they use to solve them.
-It introduces data science as a specific method of reasoning that matches the structure of data to the structure of natural laws.
-This method of reasoning guides the techniques that you will learn in later chapters—techniques like machine learning, statistical modelling, and visualization.
+In this chapter, you will learn the strategy behind data science: data scientists search for evidence of natural laws in the structure of data.
+They then judge the strength of the evidence that they find.
+This strategy guides the techniques that you will learn in later chapters—techniques like data wrangling, exploratory data analysis (EDA), bootstrap sampling, and cross-validation.

-## The data science worldview
+## The scientific worldview

 As a method of science, data science is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
-And second, that the universe operates according to _natural laws_.
+And second, that the universe operates according to natural laws.
+These ideas summarize the worldview shared by all scientists, and they provide a bit of vocabulary that will help us talk about data science.

-A natural law is a law-like relationship between variables, like $$E = Mc^{2}$$ and $$F = MA$$.
-Natural laws explain how the values of variables relate to each other, which can help scientists understand, control, and make predictions about natural processes.
+A _natural law_ is a rule that describes a part of the natural world, like $$E = Mc^{2}$$ or $$F = MA$$.
+Natural laws help scientists understand, control, and make predictions about natural processes.

-For example, $$E = Mc^2$$ states that the energy content of a system ($$E$$) is always equal to the mass of the system ($$M$$) multiplied by the speed of light squared ($$c^{2}$$). $$F = MA$$ explains that the force exerted upon an object ($$F$$) is equal to the mass of the object ($$M$$) multiplied by its acceleration ($$A$$), an insight that has many applications in the field of physics.
+You can write down a natural law as a relationship between variables.
+For example, $$E = Mc^2$$ is a natural law that states that the energy content of a system ($$E$$) is always equal to the mass of the system ($$M$$) multiplied by the speed of light squared ($$c^{2}$$). $$F = MA$$ is a natural law that explains that a force ($$F$$) exerted upon an object will cause the object to accelerate ($$A$$) at a rate proportional to the mass of the object ($$M$$), an insight that has many applications in the field of physics.

 Natural laws deal with variables, values, and observations.
-We use these terms in everyday speech, but they have a technical meaning when associated with data science.
+We use these terms in everyday speech, but they have a technical meaning when associated with science.

 * A _variable_ is a quantity, quality, or property that can be measured.

 * A _value_ is the apparent state of a variable when you measure it.
 The value of a variable may change from measurement to measurement.

-* An _observation_ is a set of measurements that are made on multiple variables under similar (ideally identical) conditions.
+* An _observation_ is a set of values that are measured on multiple variables under similar (ideally identical) conditions.

     You can think of an observation as a snapshot of the world.
 An observation shows what a group of variables looked like together for a brief moment before they changed.

 Natural laws deal with variables, but they operate on values that appear in the same observation.
-For example, the law $$F = MA$$ states that when you measure a particle's force, mass, and acceleration _at the same time_, you will observe a trio of values such that
+For example, the law $$F = MA$$ states that when you measure the force, mass, and acceleration associated with _the same_ particle _at the same time_, you will observe a trio of values such that

 $$f_{1} = m_{1} * a_{1}$$

+or

 $$f_{2} = m_{2} * a_{2}$$